mariembalh/Leetcode/README.md

 The edges of the undirected tree are given in the array edges, where edges[i] = [ai, bi] means that exists an edge connecting the vertices ai and bi.
 Additionally, there is a boolean array hasApple, where hasApple[i] = true means that vertex i has an apple; otherwise, it does not have any apple.

+### 2. Add Two Numbers

+You are given two non-empty linked lists representing two non-negative integers.
+The digits are stored in reverse order, and each of their nodes contains a single digit.
+Add the two numbers and return the sum as a linked list.

+You may assume the two numbers do not contain any leading zero, except the number 0 itself.